 Gateway Solar PV project, an element of BCIT’s Smartgrid, is constructed.

 Dr. Kim Dotto becomes Dean, Applied Research and the Centre for Applied Research and Innovation (CARI).

 Dr. Jaimie Borisoff named BCIT’s second Canada Research Chair in Rehabilitation Engineering Design.
 Dr. Borisoff follows BCIT’s first Canada Research Chair Fitsum Tariku who works in the School of Construction and the Environment.
 Rehabilitation Design Engineering Lab receives funding from Canada Foundation for Innovation to match Canada Research Chair Funding.

-Dr. Paula Brown named BCIT’s third Canada Research Chair in Phytoanalytics.
-Canada Foundation for Innovation matches Canada Research Chair Funding to build the Phytoanalytics Lab.
+Dr. Paula Brown named BCIT’s third Canada Research Chair, in Phytoanalytics.
+Canada Foundation for Innovation and BC Knowledge Development Fund fund the Phytoanalytics Lab.

 Silvia Raschke, PhD, was selected to receive the prestigious 2013 Thranhardt Award from the American Orthotic and Prosthetic Association (AOPA) for her groundbreaking research.

 After two years of construction, BCIT’s Smart Microgrid Applied Research Team completes BCIT’s Energy OASIS project constructed at BCIT Burnaby Campus as part of the Smart Microgrid research program.

 BCIT’s Product and Process Applied Research Team (PART) honoured with the prestigious Red Dot Design Award in the Life Sciences category for their medical device innovation “Hug”, a system that manages intravenous lines and other medical tubing.